 And that’s no bueno.

 (PS.
-If you need a good contract, you can grab your 1-on-1 client services contract, group program contract, independent contractor [to hire your VA or any other help in your biz!] or online course contracts from my template shop!)
+If you need a good contract, you can grab your 1:1 client contract, group program contract, independent contractor [to hire your VA or any other help in your biz!] or online course contracts from my template shop!)

 If your contract isn’t signed correctly, then you can’t use it to protect yourself later.
 It’ll be like you never signed a contract at all.